sam596/WCA-Stats/bestaveragewithoutsubxsingle/sub10.md

 ## Fastest 3x3 Average without a Sub-X Single

-*Last updated using WCA Developer Export from Sun Jul 14 at 0510UTC*
+*Last updated using WCA Developer Export from Wed Jul 17 at 0611UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*